 Recognizing numbers (without seeing what they are)

 Usually, when one thinks of encryption, they think of data being locked within a safe.
 You can transport this safe around but can only access it if you have the key.
 Information is secure this way.
 During my second summer during my graduate degree, I was introduced to Homomorphic Encryption – A new encryption scheme that not only kept information secure but allowed mathematical operations on data encrypted using HE.
 Information can not only be kept secure but transformed as well.
 This opens so many exciting avenues for the world of secure computing.
 If one wants to process sensitive data, a general concept would be to create a sandboxed environment with some network security.
 One could even set up an entirely offline environment.
-However, the world we live in is not so ideal.
-We have seen frequent data leaks and thefts.
-Both these solutions still have the data in plaintext and are just a barrier mechanism to prevent the transfer or access to data.
-With the boom in cloud infrastructure and the growing concerns of privacy, there is a need for a privacy-preserving solution.
+Regardless, we have seen frequent data leaks and thefts.

 A solution(?)